nicsuzor/wikijuris/ausip/trade-mark-infringement.markdown

 </div>

 Whether goods are unrelated or not closely related is a question of degree.
 The less ‘unrelated’ the goods or services are, the more likely that trade mark infringement will be made out.
-For example, PUMA for use on beer or CADBURY for use with respect to motorcycles.
 The use must indicate a connection with the owner.[^AUTOREPLACED1999FCA1721ENDREPLACE]

 <div markdown="block" class="box  case">
 ##### _Coca-Cola Co v All-Fect Distributors Ltd_ [1999] FCA 1721